Pattie Brooks

-Pattie Brooks (sometimes credited as Patti Brooks and Patty Brooks) is an American singer most frequently associated with the disco era.
+Pattie Brooks (sometimes credited as Patti Brooks and Patty Brooks) is an American singer most frequently associated with the disco dance era of the 1970s.

 She was born in Fort Riley, Kansas to a military family.
 Her first break came in 1968 when she auditioned for the chorus on The Smothers Brothers Comedy Hour.
 In the next decade she became a sought-after backing singer, appearing on the Bobby Darin Show and touring with, among others Helen Reddy.
 She sang backing vocals on Donna Summer's album I Remember Yesterday.

 Casablanca Records career

 In the mid-1970s Brooks came to the attention of disco producer Simon Soussain, and her solo recording career was born.
 Her first of four albums on the Casablanca label was 1977's Love Shook (credited as Pattie Brooks & The Simon Orchestra), the album peaked at #2 on the US Dance Chart.
 Brooks remained with Soussain and in 1978 recorded her biggest club hit, "After Dark".
-It was selected to be part of the soundtrack to the film Thank God It's Friday, which topped the club play charts (#1 for six weeks).
+It was selected to be part of the soundtrack to the film Thank God It's Friday, which topped the club play chart (number one for six weeks).

 "After Dark" was the mainstay of Brooks's second album, Our Ms. Brooks.
-The album also included the hit "This Is The House Where Love Died" and reached #22 on the US Dance Charts.
+The album also included the hit "This Is The House Where Love Died" and reached #22 on the US Dance Chart.

 In 1979 Brooks moved away from Soussain with her third album, Party Girl, produced by Bunny Sigler of Instant Funk and Salsoul fame.
 This album included a wider range of sounds – funk, pop, disco and ballads.
 While the album contained no major hits it did include "Got Tu Go Disco", the title song from the short-lived Broadway musical.
-The 12" single peaked at No. 67 on the US Dance Charts.
+The 12" single peaked at number 67 on the US Dance Chart.
 In 1979 Brooks branched out from disco by singing "Close Enough For Love", the title song to the Vanessa Redgrave movie Agatha.
 By 1980, when a disco backlash had hit the industry in the US, Brooks's fourth and last Casablanca offering, Pattie Brooks, was more of a pop-soul affair, produced this time by Michael Lovesmith.
 No hits were forthcoming, and Brooks left Casablanca.